What is a PQQ? What does PQQ stand for? What does the PQQ process involve?

 - Holding a team review of processes and procedures and documentation.

 - Putting the outcome of the review into practice before the next alert starts off the PQQ process all over again.

 If you follow the process above, you’ll have a good chance of at least submitting the right materials with the right accompanying materials, at the right time and to the right people.
 And, most importantly, you will have a good chance of learning from the process and streamlining your procedure for next time.

 What can you expect to see in a PQQ?

 A PQQ will always include a number of data-driven questions, basic company information, finances, and is generally more of a “tick box” exercise.
 This is typically paired with a few narrative quality questions, possibly asking for case studies, which will be specific to the contract you are bidding for.

 A PQQ is often referred to as an SSQ or SQ, a standard selection questionnaire, which has exactly the same function as the PQQ, and was introduced in 2016.

 PQQ writing support

-Are you struggling with PQQ writing?
+Are you struggling with the PQQ meaning or PQQ writing?
 Talk to us about outsourcing to our proven experts in completing PQQs and tenders.
-At any stage of the bidding process, our team of bid writers can support your organisation to successfully complete PQQ and tender documents.
+At any stage of the bidding process, our team of bid writers can support your organisation to successfully complete PQQ, SQ and tender documents.